gitorrin/decouple-serverless-apps/exercises/sns/README.md

 ## Deployment Instructions

-1. Change directory to the directory:
+1. Change directory to this folder:
     ```
     cd sns
     ```